hnccbits/passgen-py/library/readme.md

 ## How to use the module

-import the module as desribed above. use it as a function by passgen.passgen(w, pl, lw, up, d, s)
+import the module as desribed above. use it as a function by passgenpackage.passgenerator(w, pl, lw, up, d, s)

 - w is used for giving website name
 - lw is for number of lowercase chaaracters.